 In addition, with the implementation of AWS Cost Explorer and resource tagging, the company gains granular insights into their usage patterns, allowing them to adjust their spending proactively.
 This results in more effective budgeting and better financial control, contributing to long-term cost savings.

-Putting the well-architected framework into practice: cost optimization in action
+Putting the well-architected framework into practice: Cost optimization in action

 In this case study, we see how the Cost Optimization Pillar and Cost Optimization Lens work together to help the startup manage its cloud costs efficiently.
 By using EC2 Spot Instances, Savings Plans, and AWS Lambda, the startup not only reduces costs but also builds a scalable and flexible cloud infrastructure that can grow with its business.